The Story of Helios, the Greek God of the Sun

 Helios was born to the Titans Hyperion (‘the High One’) and Theia (‘divine’).
 As a result, he could be considered the brother of Eos (the goddess of dawn) and Selene (the goddess of the Moon).

-Both parents of Helios were offsprings of Uranus (Father Sky) and Gaia (Earth).
+Both parents of Helios were offspring of Uranus (Father Sky) and Gaia (Earth).
 Hyperion, a Titan in charge of light and wisdom, was believed to be one of the four pillars that kept the heavens (Uranus) above the earth (Gaia).
 Theia, on the other hand, was a divine deity of light, beauty and precious metals.

 He married Perse and went on to have numerous children, including – Circe, Aeetes, Perses, and Pasiphae.
 From his numerous extramarital affairs, the solar deity gave birth to likes of Phethusa, Phaeton, Heliades (daughters of Helios), Aeetes, Charites, and Lampeta.

 The ancient Greeks depicted Helios as a very young and handsome man with a radiant crown.
 His crown was made of shinning arrows or aureole.
 Almost all the time, he is shown with his four-horse chariot (a golden chariot).
 The names of his four horses are Pyrois (“the firey one”), Aethon (“blazing”), Eos (“belonging to the dawn”), and Phlegon (“burning”).